tsnellgrove/dark_castle3/doc/to_do.md

 - re-institue remove() verb for Garment; 'take' as synonym
 	- worn obj take() => "You're already wearing it"
 	- obj on floor remove() => "Taken" (i.e. is synonym)
+- assume that item in hand will be used for activity (e.g. attack)

 *** STORY IDEAS ***
 - link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)